-ABILITY TO BENEFIT POLICY (SACRAMENTO CAMPUS ONLY)
+ABILITY TO BENEFIT POLICY

-Students in diploma programs at the Sacramento campus who do not have a high school diploma or its recognized equivalent may still be admitted into certain programs at the school.
-However, before the school can accept a prospective student who is seeking federal financial aid and who does not have a high school diploma or its recognized equivalent, who is beyond the age of compulsory school attendance, federal law requires the school to determine whether the student has the ability to benefit (ATB) from training at the institution.
+Students who do not have a high school diploma or its recognized equivalent may still be admitted into certain diploma programs at the school as noted in the catalog.
+However, before the school can accept a prospective student who is seeing federal financial aid and who does not have a high school diploma or its recognized equivalent and is beyond the age of compulsory school attendance, federal law requires the school to determine whether the student has the ability to benefit (ATB) from training at the institution.
+Federal law requires that the school make the ability to benefit determination on the basis of the applicant's score on an ATB exam.
+The school will admit under the Ability to Benefit policy applicants who provide an official score report that meets or exceeds the passing scores as specified in the federal register on the COMPASS.
+See ATB Testing section below.
 Although students may be admitted under the ATB provision, the school recognizes the additional benefits of a high school diploma or its recognized equivalent to the student.
-For this reason the school shall make available to all ATB students the opportunity to complete their GED and encourages their utilization of a GED completion program.
+For this reason, the school shall make available to all ATB students the opportunity to complete their GED and encourages their utilization of a GED completion program.